vellamike/pyramidal/doc/examples.rst

 Examples
 ========

+All these examples are located in the /examples folder

 Example 1 - A passive neuron
 ----------------------------
 This example serves as an introduction to pyramidal usage.
 Let's jump straight in and examine the code.